HOME MEDICINE CABINET FOR CAREGIVERS

 What the App Does Not Do

-mojApteczka does not replace a doctor, pharmacist or family discussion.
+mojApteczka does not replace a doctor, pharmacist or family discussion about the older adult’s health.
 It is an organisational and informational tool.
-It gives you the list, documents, sharing options, alerts and a cleaner starting point for real conversations.
-It should not be treated as a substitute for professional judgement about starting, stopping or changing medicines.
+It gives you the list, documents, sharing options, alerts and a clearer starting point for a conversation.
+It should not be treated as a source of independent decisions about stopping, changing or combining medicines.

 The best outcome comes from combining home order with consultation

-If the caregiver keeps the cabinet organised, the doctor receives a stronger starting point.
-If the pharmacist hears the full list, it is easier to ask better questions.
-That is the right role of this type of system: less chaos before a consultation, not instead of one.
+If the caregiver keeps the cabinet organised, the doctor has a better starting point.
+If the pharmacist hears the full list, it is easier to ask a specific question.
+That is the right role of this kind of system: less chaos before a consultation, not a replacement for one.

-CTA: Start with the Free Tier and One Senior Cabinet
+CTA: Start with the Free Plan and One Older Adult’s Cabinet

-The most sensible first step is simple: set up one cabinet for the senior, add the most important packages and see how many small questions disappear in the first week.
-You do not need a big rollout.
-You need a beginning that no longer depends on memory alone.
+The most sensible first step is simple: set up one cabinet for the older adult, add the most important packages and see how many questions disappear after the first week.
+You do not need a major rollout.
+You need a starting point that no longer depends on memory alone.

-mojApteczka gives you 20 medicines, one cabinet, one family member and one dependant in the free tier, which is usually enough to test remote senior medication management without pressure.
+mojApteczka gives you 20 medicines, one cabinet, one family member and one dependant in the free plan.
+That is usually enough to test remote medicine management for an older adult without pressure or early chaos.
 For more resources for this group, see For Seniors.

 See also